HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 ## Mobile methodology & tech stacks

+While mobile web is highly used, these experience typically have less processing power and slower internet interconnectivity.
+Many technologies have emerged to mitigate these limitations.
+These include Client Hints and APIs that identify the connection type and serve assets best suited for the connection.

+In this section we will also look at overall app usage for the mobile web and how the programming languages, content management systems, and web servers compare to desktop experiences.
 {# TODO Can we add an intro here.
 We don't like so-called "stacked" headings #}
+{# TODO (Editor) Intro added #}

 ### Client Hints